npmcdn-to-unpkg-bot/Articles/Design patterns and modular JavaScript.md

 ## Global export

-You can declare your name in the global namespace by simple naming your anonymous function. `return Module` returns the object `var Module = {};`.
+You can define your name in the global namespace by simple naming your anonymous function. `return Module` returns the object `var Module = {};`.
 To this empty object methods and variables are added to be exposed publicly.
 An example of this is `Module.publicMethod`.
 This function is able to call the private function and return the result.
 Everything else is still protected using the closure of the anonymous function.
 Please also note the underscores in front of `_privateVar` and `_privateMethod`.
 It is a naming convention that private variables and functions are proceeded by an underscore.
 Usually variables and functions start with a lowercase letter but with modules, that is not the case.
 The general tradition is to start them with a capital letter instead.

 ```javascript
 // Global module